LiskArchive/lisk-legacy-docs/README.md

 and **pull the latest changes** : `git pull origin dev-{product}-{version}`.
 Be sure `{version}` matches the version mentioned in the corresponding issue.
 5. Check out a new branch from the version branch which will contain all the changes to solve the issue you are working on. **Name the branch** using this pattern: `123-description-of-the-branch`, where `123` is the issue number of the issue you are trying to solve.
 6. Make your changes as intended, commit them and **push it back to GitHub**: `git push origin 123-description-of-the-branch`.
-7. On GitHub, create a pull request as usual: Reference the issue it solves, and add a short summary of the made changes.
+7. On GitHub, open a pull request as usual, reference the issue it solves, and add a short summary of the made changes.

 ### Hotfixes